lhazlewood/scms/README.md

     </html>

 This is a [Velocity](http://velocity.apache.org/engine/devel/user-guide.html) template file (the `.vtl` extension indicates a Velocity Template Language file).
-When scms runs, any encountered Markdown file will be rendered to HTML and then that rendered HTML will replace the `$content` placeholder.
+When SCMS runs, any encountered Markdown file will be rendered to HTML and then that rendered HTML will replace the `$content` placeholder.

 Now our project structure looks like this: